borisdayma/colorizer/README.md

 [Weights & Biases](https://www.wandb.com/) was used to monitor the training and optimize the architecture:

-- First baseline was set with [5 layers and 32 initial filters](https://app.wandb.ai/borisd13/colorizer/runs/d0k7xg70)
+- [First baseline](https://app.wandb.ai/borisd13/colorizer/runs/d0k7xg70) was set with 5 layers and 32 initial filters

+- [Using up-convolution](https://app.wandb.ai/borisd13/colorizer/runs/6dukn40t) instead of up-sampling (per first baseline) did not bring any improvement while increasing significantly model size (it was nevertheless used in further architectures) ;

 - [Using 7 layers](https://app.wandb.ai/borisd13/colorizer/runs/pcj7yuvn) on the U-net type architecture lead to overfitting and the depth was then reduced to 6 layers with more data augmentation ;